The conflict ground on.

 The most famous case was that of Dessie Ellis, who went on hunger strike in October 1990 in protest against the threat of extradition from the Republic to the North.
 This mural was on the Whiterock Road, Belfast.

 Here is a 1989 image of the Rockland Street King Billy, featured previously.
-The mural was apparently repainted with symbols on the sides, but these were later painted over, as in this image.
+As noted earlier, this mural was touched up annually and repainted significantly on several occasions.
 The damage from 1974 has been painted over but is still detectable on the right.

 (1989 M00710 – image by Alan Gallery)